The benefits of journaling: why it works (and how to start)

 When the good stuff does not show up (yet)

-• life is loud and full, and this never quite makes the cut—honestly, that is a fair reason
+- life is loud and full, and this never quite makes the cut, which is honestly a fair reason

 Why a little structure can help